ryanrolds/blog/content/posts/onboarding_new_projects.md

   * Push images built from master to the container image repository
   * Create database instances needed using RDS

 Once your database is ready, create a new service in Elastic Beanstalk, ECS, EKS, or whatever service/platform that supports running Docker containers.
-The setup of the container service will require knowing the ID of the published image and the details of your RDS instance.
-Once the service is running, the load balancer may need additional configuration (redirecting HTTP->HTTPS, pointing a domain name to the LB, and ensuring it has SSL/TLS certificates for that domain).
+The setup of the container orchestration service will require knowing the ID of the published image and the details of your RDS instance.
+Once the service is running, a load balancer may need additional configuration (redirecting HTTP->HTTPS, pointing a domain name to the LB, and ensuring it has SSL/TLS certificates for that domain).
 Deploying to the cloud requires some system administration knowledge, setting up deployments to the cloud should be done by a senior developer.

+> Google Cloud and Azure provide managed database services, similar to AWS RDS, and container orchestration services, similar to Beanstalk/ECS/EKS.
+Their are may cloud providers of various sizes and you can be mostly cloud provider agnostic using Kubernetes.
+I use AWS because that's what I'm familiar with and the volume of information available on how to setup Continuous Integration and Deployment.
+The big providers work rougtly the same, but each has their own idiosyncrasies.

 ## Wrap-up